Investing

 How the DSCR Ratio Is Calculated

-The formula is simple: DSCR = Gross Rental Income / Total Debt Service.
+The formula is straightforward: DSCR equals gross rental income divided by total debt service.
 Lenders define "total debt service" as the full monthly payment including principal, interest, taxes, insurance, and HOA fees where applicable.
 A ratio of 1.0 means income equals payment exactly.
 A ratio above 1.0 means the property generates more income than the payment costs.

 Most DSCR lenders want a ratio of at least 1.0 to 1.25.
 Some will go below 1.0 for strong borrowers or in markets where rental demand is clear, but at a higher rate.
 The rental income figure is typically based on either a current lease or a market rent analysis from the appraiser.